 Perched high up on Fernhill a 20-minute walk from the center of town, Kamana Lakehouse is relatively new to the hotel scene in Queenstown (it opened in December 2018).
 The hotel is modern with an art-deco vibe and the restaurant (The Nest) looks like it belongs in an interiors magazine with floor-to-ceiling windows taking in the epic views of Lake Wakatipu.
 In fact, the onsite restaurant is one of the top restaurants in Queenstown!

-Kamana Lakehouse is great value for money considering the epic views (arguably the best out of all the Queenstown hotels) with rooms here average at $250 per night.
+Kamana Lakehouse is great value for money considering the epic views (arguably the best out of all the Queenstown hotels) with rooms here starting at $389 NZD per night.

 The Dairy Private Hotel (best hotel in Queenstown CBD)